MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-flow.md

 ---
-title: Use a custom prompt in a Power Automate flow (preview)
+title: Use a custom prompt in a Power Automate flow
 description: Learn how to use your custom prompt in a Power Automate flow.
 author: phil-cmd
 contributors: